pycom/pycom-documentation/content/firmwareapi/pycom/expansionboards/L76GNSS.md

 ### class L76GNSS(pytrack = None, sda = 'P22', scl = 'P21', timeout = None)

-Creates a `L76GNSS` object.
+Creates a L76GNSS object.
 Constructor must be passed a Pytrack or I2C object to successfully construct.
-Set the `timeout` to a time period (in seconds) for the GPS to search for a lock.
+Set the `timeout` to a period in seconds for the GPS to search for a lock.
 If a lock is not found by the time the `timeout` has expired, the `coordinates` method will return `(None, None)`.

 ## Methods